 The flight search on BusinessClass.com includes information on inflight entertainment and Wi-Fi.

-To this end, blankets, napkins, and tablecloths feature the birds head in the form of red triangles in the corners, while small red tags are visible on the edges of the pillows, pyjamas, eye masks, slippers, and cutlery bands.
+To this end, blankets, napkins, and tablecloths feature the bird's head in the form of red triangles in the corners, while small red tags are visible on the edges of the pillows, pyjamas, eye masks, slippers, and cutlery bands.
 The trays, menu cards and pouches are printed lightly with paper crane motifs.
 Nendo used seven tones of grey in its designs – with the middle hue resplendent in Business Class – giving it a contemporary and sharp look.
-The Nendo-designed amenities look fabulous and will surely end up being as much collected as used by passengers.
+The Nendo-designed amenities look fabulous and will surely be as collected as used by passengers.

 Japan Airlines keeps changing the design of the Business Class amenity kit.
 Recent iterations have included designs by Zero Haliburton and Tatsamura, a Japanese textile designer.
-Contents include high-quality beauty products and toiletries, and additional items are available from a basket including moisture masks and aromatherapy spray.
-For those that feel chilly, cardigan sweaters are available from the crew to use in addition to the pillow and blanket provided at each seat.
+A new kit will soon be introduced on the A350-1000 flights, featuring artwork from the welfare experimental company, Heralbony.
+These uniquely designed amenity kits will be introduced to remaining aircraft and routes over time.
+Contents are wrapped in paper instead of plastics and include high-quality beauty products and toiletries, and additional items are available from a basket, including moisture masks and aromatherapy spray.
+For a limited time, in celebration of the inaugural A350-1000 flight, passengers will receive exclusive “MISOKA” toothbrushes - used only with water.
+For those who feel chilly, cardigan sweaters are available from the crew to use in addition to the pillow and blanket provided at each seat.
 Many passengers may find the cabins already too warm, however.
 Slippers are provided on all routes.

-Families travelling with infants can request a bassinet on long-haul flights to use at certain seats.
+Families travelling with infants can request a bassinet on long-haul flights to use at specific seats.

 On shorter flights, it is more common to find the recliner-style seats, but the service quality remains the same with excellent hospitality, an open bar and a meal based on the length of the flight.
 While it may not be as elaborate as long-haul flights, there is always an option between Japanese and international cuisine.